cinghie/wordpress-starter-pack/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.2.10 : Fix a few annoyances/errors on some installs.
+* 2.2.11 : Fix a silent failure in optimization for some tables.
 A recommended update for all.